 Staff Artist/Listen Hear

 Oreo Jones (Sean Smith) is that pair of Air Jordans too scuffed up to wear in public, but you do it anyway because they still feel right.
 Hailing from Warsaw, Indiana, Jones has made Indianapolis his creative mecca.
-A diverse artist who delves into sound, music, and visual experimentation, Jones shares and expand the minds of people in surrounding neighborhoods, while helping the city grow.
+A multi-talented artist who delves into sound, music, and visual experimentation, Jones shares and expand the minds of people in surrounding neighborhoods, while helping the city grow.

 Brent is an artist, maker and designer.
 He holds a BFA from Herron School of Art.
 Brent works in multiple mediums, but when asked he will say he “builds things.”
 When Brent says “builds things,” he means the objects he builds with his hands along with the relationships he builds in his world.
 He has a passion for studio furniture and sculptural 3D objects.